jaytaph/boxconfig/README.md

 * [ ] Can we easily add fancyboxes for add/edit ?
 * [ ] Do we even need messages? (if not, delete them)
 * [ ] Active status on the menu items (how to set the "active" class) (add knpMenu or something)
+* [ ] Let friends add kudos to the software you use, and comment on your configs
+* [ ] Add comments to software.